puffscoin/dapp-styles/README.md

 To use it in a Meteor app add the `less` package:

     $ meteor add less
-    $ meteor add ethereum:dapp-styles
+    $ meteor add puffscoin:dapp-styles

 Adn add the following to your main less file:

-    @import '{ethereum:dapp-styles}/dapp-styles.less';
+    @import '{puffscoin:dapp-styles}/dapp-styles.less';

 ### Screenshots
-**These are early screenshots and many things are bound to change during development**
+**These are screenshots from the original Eth project, much of this will change significantly during Puffscoin's early development**

 ![Generic contract showing styles](https://cloud.githubusercontent.com/assets/112898/6045448/4eb71c24-ac81-11e4-8498-7a4153530841.png)